 The hugest obvious gap may be observed in the field of actuation.
-Nowadays, the probably most advanced humanoid robot, Honda's ASIMO, is capable of running at a top speed of six kilometers per hour [5].
+Nowadays, the probably most advanced humanoid robot, Honda's ASIMO, is capable of running at a top speed of six kilometers per hour (Honda Worldwide Site, 2007).
 This is an impressive result, but still more than five times slower than the top speed of a human soccer player.
-A similar gap regarding kicking velocity has been pointed out by [6,7].
+A similar gap regarding kicking velocity has been pointed out by Haddadin et al. (2007).
 They showed that a state-of-the-art robot arm (with a configuration comparable to a human leg) is six times slower than required to accelerate a standard soccer ball to an adequate velocity.
-It is still an open issue whether today's motor technology could be developed further on enough, or if more efficient actuators, e.g. artificial muscles, will be needed.
-Since soccer is a contact sport leading to physical human-robot interaction [6], not only direct position control but also approaches for compliant motion, such as impedance control, need to be taken into account.
-As pointed out by [7], joint elasticity appears to be a crucial aspect for velocity as well as for safety.
+It is still an open issue, whether today's motor technology could be developed further on enough, or if more efficient actuators, e.g. artificial muscles, will be needed.
+Since soccer is a contact sport leading to physical human-robot interaction (Haddadin et al., 2007), not only direct position control but also approaches for compliant motion, such as impedence control, need to be taken into account.

 Additionally, the problems of energy efficiency and power supply need to be solved.
-The ASIMO robot for example is, according to [5], capable of walking (with a speed of less than three kilometers per hour) for 40 minutes.
+The ASIMO robot for example is, according to Honda Worldwide Site (2007), capable of walking (with a speed of less than three kilometers per hour) for 40 minutes.